Powerful quake jolts Alaska towns, produces small tsunami

-ANCHORAGE, Alaska (AP) — A powerful earthquake off Alaska’s southern coast jolted coastal communities late Tuesday, and some residents briefly scrambled for higher ground over fears of a tsunami.
+ANCHORAGE, Alaska (AP) — A powerful earthquake off Alaska’s southern coast jolted sparsely populated coastal communities late Tuesday, and some residents briefly fled to higher ground over fears of a tsunami.

-There were no immediate reports of damage in the sparsely populated area of the state, and the tsunami warning was canceled after the magnitude 7.8 quake off the Alaska Peninsula produced a wave of a less than a foot.
+There were no immediate reports of damage in the Alaska Peninsula and the tsunami warning was canceled after the magnitude 7.8 quake offshore produced a wave of a less than a foot (30 centimeters).

 According to the U.S. Geological Survey, the earthquake struck Tuesday at 10:12 p.m. local time and was centered in waters 65 miles (105 kilometers) south-southeast of the tiny community of Perryville, at a depth of 17 miles (28 km).

-Because of the temblor's location, nearby communities along the Alaska Peninsula did not experience shaking that would normally be associated with that magnitude of a quake, said Michael West, Alaska State Seismologist.
+Because of the temblor's location, some nearby Alaska Peninsula communities did not experience shaking that would normally be associated with the quake's magnitude, said Michael West, Alaska state seismologist.

-That doesn’t mean they slept through it, West said residents in small towns within a hundred miles (160 kilometers) of the quake reported very strong shaking.
-Some shaking was also felt more than 500 miles (805 kilometers) away in the Anchorage area, West said.
+Residents in some small towns within a hundred miles (160 kilometers) of the quake reported very strong shaking and some shaking was felt more than more than 500 miles (805 kilometers) away in the Anchorage area, West said.

-“No reports of any damage,” Kodiak Police Sgt.
-Mike Sorter said early Wednesday morning.
-“No injuries were reported.
-Everything is nominal.”

-Kodiak is about 200 miles (320 kilometers) northeast of where the earthquake was centered.

 The tsunami warning prompted coastal residents to evacuate to higher ground, with social media posts showing long lines of people fleeing towns like Homer and Kodiak as tsunami sirens wailed in the background.